Film / Sex Mission

 - Our Graphics Will Suck in the Future: 2044's security systems run on ZX Spectrum, apparently.

-- Paper-Thin Disguise: All randomly encountered women are completely unaware the the protagonists' true gender, so Albert and Maks can easily pass for women, as long as they adress each other in feminine forms.
+- Paper-Thin Disguise: All randomly encountered women are completely unaware of the protagonists' true gender, so Albert and Maks can easily pass for women, as long as they address each other in feminine forms.
 It works most of the time.
+Justified in that most of the time average employees are supposed to be unaware of either the two men's escape or their very existence.

 - Phlebotinum Pills: All women are reminded by the computers to "take their pills".
 While it seems a minor background detail at first, the pills are vital to the one-gender system running smoothly.
 They convert the women's sex drive into professional ambitions, resulting in an asexual, career-oriented society.

-- When Lamia's interest in the captured men starts wandering into unprofessional territories, she stops taking her pills.
+- When Lamia's interest in the captured men starts wandering into unprofessional territory, she stops taking her pills.
 The withdrawal makes her even more unprofessional, resulting in a High-Heel–Face Turn.

 - When the protagonists stumble upon a Decadent Camp, they spot couples making out, since Decadents are off the pills and thus have a healthy sex drive.